FEEDING MY OHANA

 Mix together lemon juice, vinegar and sugar, adjusting the sugar to your taste.
 Whisk oil in slowly so it gets incorporated well.
 Drizzle over salad and start eating!

-Is Food-Friends With...Yaki Musubi and Peanut Butter Miso Beer Chicken
+Peanut Butter Beer Miso Chicken

 Not Quite What You Were Looking For?
 Try These.